 The Board shall appoint members of the Compensation Committee.
+In affirmatively determining the independence of any director who will serve on the Compensation Committee, the Board must consider all factors specifically relevant to determining whether a director has a relationship to the Company which is material to that director's ability to be independent from management in connection with the duties of a Compensation Committee member, including, but not limited to: (A) the source of compensation of such director; and (B) whether such director is affiliated with the listed company, a subsidiary of the listed company or an affiliate of a subsidiary of the listed company.
 The members of the Compensation Committee shall be appointed for one-year terms or such other terms as the Board may determine and shall serve until a successor is duly appointed by the Board or until the member's earlier death, resignation, disqualification or removal.
 The Board may remove any member from the Compensation Committee at any time with or without cause.
-The Board shall fill Compensation Committee member vacancies by appointing a member from the Board.
-If a vacancy on the Compensation Committee exists, the remaining members shall exercise all of the Compensation Committee's powers so long as a quorum exists.
+The Board shall fill Compensation Committee exists, the remaining members shall exercise all of the Compensation Committee's powers so long as a quorum exists.
 A quorum for decisions of the Compensation Committee shall be a majority of Compensation Committee members.
 The Board shall appoint a chair of the Compensation Committee from the Compensation Committee members.